cosad3s/badPods/README.md

 ```

 ### There are eight ways to create a pod
 As [Eviatar Gerzi (@g3rzi)](https://twitter.com/g3rzi) points out in the post [Eight Ways to Create a Pod](https://www.cyberark.com/resources/threat-research-blog/eight-ways-to-create-a-pod), there are 8 different controllers that can create a pod, or a set of pods.
 You might not be authorized to create pods, but maybe you can create another resource type that will create one or more pods.
-For each badPod type, there are manifests that correspond to all eight resource types.
+For each badPod type, there are manifests that correspond to all resource types.

 But wait, it gets worse!
 In addition to the eight current Kubernetes controllers that can create pods, there are third party controllers that can also create pods if they are applied to the cluster.
 Keep an eye out for them by looking at `kubectl api-resources`.